-This is an important question because what you do in the military is dependent on this test.
-Not everyone is ready to take the ASVAB right away.
+While what you do in the military is dependent on this test, not everyone is ready to take the ASVAB test right away.
 Being prepared and scoring as high as possible will give you the most options when you start your military career.
-There are several ways to prepare for the ASVAB.
-You can buy a study guide or visit Military.com's online ASVAB Preparation and Practice Tests.
-Most recruiters will give you a practice test to predict your actual score on the ASVAB, and a low score on the practice test might mean you need to do some prep work.
+To prepare for the ASVAB, you can buy a study guide or visit Military.com's online ASVAB preparation and practice tests.
+Most recruiters will give you a practice test to predict your actual score on the ASVAB, and a low score might mean you need to do more prep work for the real thing.

-Joining the military and leaving for basic training are two completely different things.
+Joining the military and leaving for basic training are two different things.
 When you join the military, you are qualifying first by testing and second by taking a physical.
 After qualifying in both areas, you will pick your job and swear-in.
 You're not leaving for basic training at this time.
 It is important that your recruiter and the Military Entrance Processing Station (MEPS) liaisons know when you are available to leave for basic training.
 It is always better to get your career started as soon as possible, but not everyone can do this.
-For Instance, if you are currently attending college you probably wont be available until the end of the semester.
-If you are a high school senior you need to make sure you know when your graduation date is and when you will be available to leave.
-Whatever the reason make sure you discuss it with your recruiter.
+For instance, college students probably won't be available until after the semester, and high school seniors must know their graduation date to find out when they can leave.
+Whatever the reason, discuss it with your recruiter.

-This is a very important question.
 Each branch of the service has its own method of assigning jobs.
 For example, the Navy will give you a job while you are at MEPS.
-But, while the Air Force can give you a job at MEPS, they usually have you come up with a list of preferred vocations and put you on a qualified and waiting list.
-Just make sure you understand what job you have been assigned to and when that group is leaving for basic training.
+But while the Air Force can give you a job at MEPS, they usually put you on a qualified and waiting list for preferred vocations.
+Understand what job you have been assigned and when that group is leaving for basic training.

-Your recruiter will give you a list of the documents needed to process for the military, the sooner you start gathering the documents the sooner you can join the military.
-The list may include a government issued ID such as a drivers license, social security card, high school diploma, birth certificate, college transcripts, marriage license, medical documents, court documents, adoption documents etc. These are just some examples of the documents you may be asked to bring.
-If you are unable to locate the documents, you may need extra time to order the necessary replacement documents.
+Your recruiter will give you a list of documents needed for processing by the military.
+That list may include a government-issued ID such as a driver's license, Social Security card, high school diploma, birth certificate, college transcripts, marriage license, medical documents, court documents, adoption documents, etc. If unable to locate the documents, you may need extra time to order the necessary replacements.
 An early start will make the process of joining much smoother.

-Recruiters need to know your complete medical history and information about all legal infractions including traffic tickets, misdemeanors, felonies, etc. Recruiters are trying to help you, not disqualify you.
-The Recruiting Commander may be able to grant a waiver or overturn many legal issues that are initially disqualifying.
-If your recruiter does not have this information, there is nothing he or she can do to help you with the process.
+Recruiters need to know your complete medical history and information about all legal infractions, including traffic tickets, misdemeanors, felonies, etc. The recruiting commander may grant a waiver or overturn many legal issues that are disqualifying initially.
+If your recruiter does not have this information, he or she can't help you with the process.

 Disclosing your medical history and getting supporting documentation for medical issues will give you the best possible chance of qualifying for the military.
-Law violations work pretty much the same way, disclosing them upfront will give the recruiter the best opportunity to run a waiver if applicable.
-Being upfront with your recruiter about medical and legal issues will keep you from wasting yours and the recruiter's time.
+Law violations work pretty much the same way.
+Disclosing them upfront will give the recruiter the best opportunity to run a waiver, if applicable.

-Remember, there are many questions you need to ask you recruiter and many things you will need to tell them.
-Write down your questions!
-I had a recruit come into my office with a list of about 75 questions all written out, we spent about an hour going over her list, and she felt much better about the process because she was informed.
-This is a job interview process, so make sure you are involved and informed!
+Remember, there are many questions you need to ask your recruiter and many things you will need to tell them.
+Write down your questions.
+I had a recruit come into my office with a list of about 75 questions.
+After we spent about an hour going over her list, she felt much better about the process because she was informed.
+This is a job interview, so make sure you are involved and informed.